 3rd Year, African Studies and History

-Undergrad Highlight: International Course Module to Rwanda
+Undergrad highlight: International Course Module in Rwanda

 3rd year, Global Health and Biology

-Undergrad Highlight: International Course Module to Greece
+Undergrad highlight: International Course Module in Greece

 4th year, History and Political Science

-Undergrad Highlight: Work experience that helped shape her future
+Undergrad highlight: Work experience that helped shape her future

 Michaela feels more prepared to transition from university life to a career thanks to work-study positions that have taught her relevant and complementary skills.

 Undergrad highlight: Lab work that broadened her research experience

 Karol moved from Ecuador to begin her studies at U of T, and she credits the friendly and diverse Canadian culture for helping her adjust to life in Toronto.
 “Initially I was afraid to ask for help, but I realized that recognizing you need help makes you stronger.
 So during first year I received a lot of help from my college community, from my Registrar, from my professors and from my friends.”